 I'm a postdoc with Stuart Russell at UC Berkeley.
 My research considers the expected behavior of generally intelligent artificial agents.
 I am interested in designing agents that we can expect to behave safely, no matter how instrumentally rational they are.

-Some things I like especially: my family, my friends, Italy, board games, sailing, and the guitar.
+Some things I like especially: my wife and baby boy, my friends, Italy, board games, sailing, and the guitar.